javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 </script>
 ```

-1. The style from the shadow tree itself applies.
+1. The style from the document does not affect the shadow tree.
-2. ...But the style from the outside doesn't.
+2. ...But the style from the inside works.
 3. To get elements in shadow tree, we must query from inside the tree.

 The element with a shadow root is called a "shadow tree host", and is available as the shadow root `host` property: